morleym/furtive-handbook/docs/format-round-robin.md

 ### Competitors & Competitive Ops

+#### Competitor Experience

+* Competitors get to play all the other competitors in the Round-Robin (or their Round-Robin group)
+  * Plenty of guaranteed matches
+  * No competitor gets a better/worse set of matches compared to anyone else in the group
+* Multi-stage tournaments often use round-robin as a lead-in to a playoff.
+Some competitors may end up out of playoff contention before their matches are over
+  * This can, sometimes, lead to sandbagging (competitors not trying their hardest) in their final round-robin matches
+  * In the worst case, competitors could participate in matchfixing/collusion around such a situation

+#### Seeding

+* A singular Round-Robin does not require seeding
+* Round-Robin *groups* require seeding because otherwise you can end up with imbalanced groups
+* With every competitor playing each other, you can use round robin to acquire 'accurate' seeding for a multi-stage tournament (e.g. round-robin into double-elim)

+#### Scheduling & Logistics

 * Round-Robin supports ties!
 Unlike elimination formats, competitors can play a match and have a tied outcome.
 * Round-Robin has a significantly larger # of rounds of play per competitors involved compared to elimination brackets or Swiss
   * If you do not have adequate setups to run all available matches at once, then runtime will be longer
   * On the positive side, competitors are guaranteed that many matches, and this is a common format for leagues played over several weeks
   * Again, you can break Round-Robin into smaller groups to save runtime
-* With every competitor playing each other, you can use round robin to acquire 'accurate' seeding for a multi-stage tournament (e.g. round-robin into double-elim)
-* Multi-stage tournaments often use round-robin as a lead-in to a playoff.
-Some competitors may end up out of playoff contention before their matches are over
-  * This can, sometimes, lead to sandbagging (competitors not trying their hardest) in their final round-robin matches
-  * In the worst case, copmetitors could participate in matchfixing/collusion around such a situation
 * Tiebreakers can take some time to calculate if it isn't natively handled in the tournament software/tooling you're using.
 Keep this in mind and be sure to communicate timeline expectations to competitors & broadcast in advance.

 ### Broadcast

-* You can schedule every single match out in advance, because round-robin matchups are predetermined
+#### Storylines & Information Flow

 * If you have multiple round-robin groups, then each group is its own self-contained story
   * Who is expected to advance out of the group?
 Who is expected to be eliminated?
 * If a competitor is already eliminated from contention for the next stage in a multi-stage tournament, then their late round-robin matches may not be suitable for broadcast
   * No one wants to see competitors sandbagging/not trying their hardest.
 Unless they do!
 * Tiebreakers may take some time to sort out.
 Consider how you will communicate scenarios and tiebreakers to an audience, and work with Comp Ops for how & when they will be determined

+#### Scheduling

+* You can schedule every single match out in advance, because round-robin matchups are predetermined